“Chilly weather workouts can amp energy, burn more calories, and improve your mood.” -Womenshealthmag.org

 As the weather gets colder outside, do you debate heading out for that run or recreation?
 Are cold-weather workouts good for your health or should you avoid them?
 Women's Health magazine claims that exercising out in the cold has health benefits over warm weather workouts.

-The research shows that we shouldn't halt our winter exercise routine.
+Research shows that we shouldn't halt our winter exercise routine.
 In fact, we may be able to continue to exercise outdoors even in the winter.
 When doing so, however, some safety precautions should be taken.

 First, always check with a doctor before starting an exercise routine.
 The Mayo Clinic also recommends if you have asthma, heart problems, or Raynaud's disease to check with your doctor before exercising in the cold.
 Your doctor may provide special precautions related to your medication or condition.